 Recent Sewer District News:

-- The Seeley Lake Sewer District Board of Directors voted September 14th to accept the revised funding offer provided by USDA Rural Development in response to the District’s request for additional funding.
-The District’s project for Phase 1 improvements will now be fully funded as a result of this action.
+- The Seeley Lake Sewer District Board of Directors voted September 14th to accept the revised funding offer provided by USDA Rural Development in response to the district’s request for additional funding.
+See the section titled “What is the status of the federal grant?,” below, for a detailed explanation.

 A sewer for Seeley Lake: